Skip to Main Content

 Open vents allow humid air into the crawl space, but instead of drying it and flowing out, the air flows up and into your living space.
 This humid air carries with it all kinds of harmful particles like mold, dust, and even pest droppings.

-5. No Vapor Barrier
+No Vapor Barrier

-6. Poor Drainage & Improper Grading
+Poor Drainage and Improper Grading

-Water sitting near your foundation can be extremely damaging; this is where proper landscape draining comes into play.
 Ensuring your home’s exterior landscaping is graded away from your home is vital.
 This means water runs away rather than towards your foundation.
 The simple process means the difference between water saturating the soil around your home and adding pressure to your foundation walls or being directed away.

-7. Plumbing Leaks
+Plumbing Leaks

 Plumbing leaks are often not considered when contemplating water in your crawl space.
-A crawl space was constructed to house much of your home’s plumbing, so a leak there can spell a disaster.
+A crawl space was constructed to house much of your home’s plumbing, so a leak there can spell disaster.
 It’s important to have plumbing regularly inspected, and in the winter, when freezing temperatures hit, follow procedures to avoid frozen and burst pipes.

-Although none of our crawl space encapsulation repairs can help with plumbing leaks, an encapsulated crawl space is a warmer crawl space making frozen pipes a problem of the past.
+Although none of our crawl space encapsulation repairs can help with plumbing leaks, an encapsulated crawl space is a warmer crawl space, making frozen pipes a problem of the past.

 Crawl Space Damage Causes FAQs